oliviernam/DevOps-Training-intermediate/cloud-aws/pipelining.md

   template:
     metadata:
       labels:
-        app: c1-app-sec-uploader
+        app: ${IMAGE_NAME}
     spec:
       containers:
-      - name: c1-app-sec-uploader
+      - name: ${IMAGE_NAME}
         image: CONTAINER_IMAGE
         imagePullPolicy: Always
         ports:
-        - containerPort: 5000
+        - containerPort: 80
+EOF
 ```

 ### GitHub Access Token

 In order for CodePipeline to receive callbacks from GitHub, we need to generate a personal access token.
 Once created, an access token can be stored in a secure enclave and reused, so this step is only required during the first run or when you need to generate new keys.

-Open up the New personal access page in GitHub.
+Open up the personal access page in GitHub.
 Enter a value for Token description, check the repo permission scope and scroll down and click the Generate token button

 ### CodePipeline Setup